Romolo Tavani - Fotolia

 “The massive diversity of technological capabilities available to businesses today is creating endless opportunities, often being driven by smaller companies offering microservices that can plug into existing architecture,” said Ansara.

-“The conditions have definitely shifted where those in need of guidance are now coming to us,” said Harald Överholm, CEO of Alight, a company specialising in the solar sector – providing tech and manufacturing systems to larger businesses looking to power their operations in a greener, more decentralised way.
+“The conditions have definitely shifted where those in need of guidance are now coming to us,” said Harald Överholm, CEO of Alight, a company specialising in the solar sector, providing technology and manufacturing systems to larger businesses looking to power their operations in a greener, more decentralised way.

 “These large enterprises will find us and invite us to almost audit their current situations.
 This comes from environmental sustainability no longer just being a siloed consideration, or box to tick.
-Rather, they’re starting these conversations from a perspective of business efficiency and reputation.”
+Rather, they’re starting these conversations from a perspective of business efficiency and reputation,” he added.

 While decarbonisation is the ultimate goal from a global survival standpoint, it should be acknowledged that the motivation does not have to be pure for this target to be reached – but it’s always nicer when it is.

-Överholm added: “Before, the conversation was around, ‘how would these energy savings relate to overall business savings over a certain period of time?’.
-And even thought that is still a critical consideration and selling point, there has also been a mindset shift where these businesses are genuinely wanting to positively contribute to the climate change agenda as well.”
+Överholm added: “Before, the conversation was around how these energy savings relate to overall business savings over a certain period of time.
+And even though that is still a critical consideration and selling point, there has also been a mindset shift where these businesses are genuinely wanting to positively contribute to the climate change agenda as well.”

 A region that challenges the status quo

 It is no coincidence that these high-level concerns are being brought to Nordic doors.
 As well as a host of socially conscious startups offering nimble and innovative solutions in this area, the region has a more embedded and experienced mindset around environmental sustainability that the rest of the world is looking to lean on.